PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 ### connmanctl

 `connmanctl` is a command-line interface (CLI).
-It can operates in 2 modes :
+It can operates in 2 modes:
 * A plain synchronous command input - in that case you may use connmanctl straight from the shell.
-For example :
+For example:
 ```
 # connmanctl state
   State = ready
   OfflineMode = False
   SessionMode = False
 ```
 * An asynchronous interactive shell - to enter the interactive shell, just enter 'connmanctl'.
-Some operations are permitted only in asynchronous shell mode :
+Some operations are permitted only in asynchronous shell mode:
 ```
 # connmanctl
 connmanctl> agent on